microsoft/codetour/README.md

 - `Run terminal command...` - Allows you to specify a shell command (e.g. `npm run package`), that when clicked, will run the specified command in the integrated terminal.

 - `Start tour...` - Allows you to specify the title or another tour in the workspace, that when clicked, will automatically start that tour.

+#### Environment Variables

+You can reference environment variables in your step descriptions using the `{{VARIABLE_NAME}}` syntax.
+When the tour is played, these placeholders will be replaced with the actual environment variable values from the user's system.
+For example, `{{HOME}}` will be replaced with the user's home directory path.
+This is useful for creating tours that adapt to different environments.

 ### Versioning Tours